Ngorongoro Conservation Area

 The Ngorongoro Conservation Area covers 8,292 square kilometers.
 It is one of the three divisions that comprise the Ngorongoro District in the Arusha Region.
 NCA was established in 1959 by the NCA Ordinance No 413 of 1959 as multiple land-use areas, designated to promote the conservation of natural resources, safeguard the interests of NCA indigenous residents and promote tourism.
 NCA is a unique protected area in the whole of Africa where the conservation of natural resources is integrated with human development

 The Ngorongoro Crater is one of Africa’s most famous sites and is said to have the highest density of wildlife in Africa.
 Sometimes described as an ‘eighth wonder of the world’, the Crater has achieved world renown, attracting an ever-increasing number of visitors each year.
 You are unlikely to escape other vehicles here, but you are guaranteed great wildlife viewing in a genuinely mind-blowing environment.
 There is nowhere else in Africa quite like Ngorongoro!

-Frequently called the eighth ponder of the world, Ngorongoro Crater is the biggest unbroken caldera on the planet, and is one of the main places in Africa you can see each individual from the “enormous five” (rhinoceros, lion, cheetah, panther and elephant) on a solitary diversion drive.
-One of a kind to Ngorongoro, indigenous tribes are allowed to live in the protection region and neighborhood Maasai touch their domesticated animals on the hole floor in agreement with close-by groups of bison and wildebeest.
+Frequently called the eighth wonder of the world, Ngorongoro Crater is the biggest unbroken caldera on the planet, and is one of the main places in Africa you can see each individual from the “enormous five” (rhinoceros, lion, cheetah, panther, and elephant) on a solitary diversion drive.
+One of a kind to Ngorongoro, indigenous tribes are allowed to live in the protection region and neighborhood Maasai touch their domesticated animals on the whole floor in agreement with close-by groups of bison and wildebeest.
 Strolling is allowed in Ngorongoro Conservation Area however not on the Crater floor.